oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 1. From the main menu select `Quit` to exit the Pi's user interface and return to the Terminal window.

-2. Lastly, reboot the gateway using the command shown below and put it in the command line. `sudo reboot`
+2. Lastly, reboot the gateway by typing `sudo reboot` in the command line then `enter`.

+## Logging Back in to Gateway